-The ABC Platform and KSI-301 were developed at Kodiak, and we own worldwide rights to these assets.
+The ABC Platform and KSI-301 were developed at Kodiak, and we own rights to these assets in key geographies including the US, EU, China and other major countries.
 We have applied our ABC Platform to develop additional product candidates beyond KSI-301, including KSI-501, our bispecific anti-IL-6/VEGF bioconjugate, and we are expanding our early research pipeline to include ABC Platform-based triplet inhibitors for multifactorial retinal diseases such as dry AMD and the neurodegenerative aspects of glaucoma.
+In October 2020, we announced that we entered a supplemental research agreement with AbCellera to generate additional therapeutic antibody candidates for novel disease targets in ophthalmology in support of our evolving research pipeline.
 We intend to progress these and other product candidates to address high-prevalence ophthalmic diseases.